Transcendence-Industries/Music-Generator/README.md

 - Create the empty directories *cache*, *data*, *midi_in*, *midi_out*.
 - Gather MIDI files of the desired genre and put them in the *midi_in* directory (each genre in its separate sub-directory).
-- Run the ML-Flow server with `mlflow server --host 127.0.0.1 --port 8080 --backend-store-uri <PATH>` for logging the training process.
+- Run the ML-Flow server
+  with `mlflow server --host 127.0.0.1 --port 8080 --no-serve-artifacts --backend-store-uri <PATH>` for logging the training process.
 - If no logging is needed, disable it when creating a model instance at `model = MusicGen_Model(logging=False)`.